 Programming provides multiple ways to further investigate the movement of non-living things.
 For example: learning to program and give the Bee Bot directions (coding) helps young learners develop their language and direction giving skills.
 “Turn here!” becomes go right two squares, stop, go up one square, stop.
 The Bee Bot also provides age appropriate opportunities to make mistakes and develop perseverance as students work to guide the bee to its target flower.
 During this module teachers will learn age appropriate coding for early childhood, how to use Bee Bots in the classroom and have the opportunity to explore curated learning supports for coding.
 The social-emotional aspects of perseverance and resiliency will be investigated as we practice facilitating discussions about expected outcomes, test runs and making changes to our thinking.

 Kindergartners love stories!
 Stories can take our learning deeper.
 This module provides book recommendations to delve into stories about the movement of non-living things and forces at work.
 Explore several discovery stations designed to align to the books.
 Teachers will have the opportunity to experience the stations, ask questions and determine what options and materials will allow them to bring this learning to their classroom.
 Next, explore ways to integrate age appropriate field notebooks and science art to document student learning.

 Energy Transfer is free for public school teachers.
-Each module is a two-hour long workshop held at Discovery Gateway Children’s Museum in downtown Salt Lake City, or at a location designated by a school district.
+Each module is an hour long workshop held at Discovery Gateway Children’s Museum in downtown Salt Lake City, or at a location designated by a school district.
 Energy Transfer workshops also provide a forum for teachers to discuss their successes and struggles teaching the science core curriculum.
-Upon completing the workshop, teachers receive two points toward renewing their educator’s license.
+Upon completing the workshop, teachers receive one point toward renewing their educator’s license.
 Teachers will also receive materials for use in the classroom.

 If your district has signed up for a specific workshop, information will be sent out through your district office.